 We are mindfully ensuring that we carry out any necessary encroachments as gently as possible, and that we keep our impact on the environment to a minimum.

 We want to show that winter and mountain sports at Shuttleberg are actually sustainable.
 This is why we have started the Good Travel seal and Green Destination certification process.
 We are the first winter sport company in the world, that actually managed to get this certification, especially for medium and small businesses.
+The Green Destination Foundation has awarded the Good Travel Seal and confirmed with best marks that we take the various different realms of sustainability seriously and implement them to the best of our ability here on Shuttleberg.

 We finished the certification with 3 from 3 stars and we got 94 points of 100 points.